BAYTON PARISH COUNCIL

 Part time, 20 hours per week (days to be agreed) (Pay Award Pending)

-Do you have a passion for public service and a strong track record in managing finances Stourport-on-Severn Town Council is seeking a highly motivated and experienced Responsible Financial Officer (RFO) to join our team.
-This is a pivotal role for the Council, and you will be responsible for ensuring the effective and accountable management of our finances.
+Financial Officer (RFO) to join our team.
+This is a pivotal role for the Council, and you will be responsible for ensuring the e ective and accountable management of our finances.

 About the Role

 As the RFO, you will play a key role in the Council’s financial well-being.
-You will be responsiblefor a wide range of duties, including:
+You will be responsible for a wide range of duties, including:

-Financial Management: Overseeing the day-to-day financial operations of the Council,including expenditure control, budgeting, and cash flow management.
+Financial Management: Overseeing the day-to-day financial operations of the Council, including expenditure control, budgeting, and cash flow management.

-Financial Reporting: Producing accurate and timely financial reports, ensuringcompliance with all relevant standards and statutory requirements.
+Financial Reporting: Producing accurate and timely financial reports, ensuring compliance with all relevant standards and statutory requirements.

-Financial Risk Management: Identifying and mitigating financial risks, maintaining astrong internal control framework, and ensuring best practice.
+Financial Risk Management: Identifying and mitigating financial risks, maintaining a strong internal control framework, and ensuring best practice.

-Governance: Providing financial advice and guidance to the Council and itscommittees, supporting informed decision-making.
+Governance: Providing financial advice and guidance to the Council and its committees, supporting informed decision-making.

 Compliance: Ensuring adherence to all relevant legislation and regulations governing local authority finances.